Rasha7695/DisposeRight/README.md

 _Capture Picture_ is where an image is taken and classified.
 _When to dispose?_ gives the schedule for garbage, recycling and compost collection based on the user's postal code.
 _Where to dispose?_ shows a map and coordinates of ecocenters.
-_General Info_ contains alternative ways to reuse an object for a zer waste future.
+_General Info_ contains alternative ways to reuse an object.

 ## Model